grafi-tt/sayhisort/README.md

 This phase's overhead heavily depends on input data.
 If the data has unique keys slightly less that 2√N, it performs worst.

 Though it's hard to eliminate the bottleneck with no auxiliary buffer, only marginal performance drop is observed.
-On the `SqrtKey` benchmark, sayhisort still performs par to `std::stable_sort` and outperforms other block merge sort implementations.
+On the `SqrtKey` benchmark, SayhiSort still performs par to `std::stable_sort` and outperforms other block merge sort implementations.

 ### Sorting blocks